ovh/docs/pages/platform/data-processing/23_GETTINGSTARTED_create-a-notebook/guide.en-gb.md

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), go to the `Public Cloud`{.action} section and select the Public Cloud project concerned.

-Access the administration UI for your OVHcloud Data Processing by clicking on `Data Processing`{.action} (1) in the left-hand menu and then click on `Créer un notebook`{.action} (2).
+Access the administration UI for your OVHcloud Data Processing by clicking on `Data Processing`{.action} (1) in the left-hand menu and then click on `Create a notebook`{.action} (2).

 ![Create a Notebook 00](images/Creating-a-notebook00.png){.thumbnail}

 In the Control Panel the name is generated automatically, remember it for later.
-Select the framework (1) and the region (2).
+Select a framework (1) and a region (2).

 Then choose the notebook privacy setting (3).
 Be careful with your sensitive data in case you choose public access.